Donor Profile

 Germany’s 2024 budget: Massive ODA cuts after a fiscal odyssey

-On July 17, 2024, the German coalition government approved the draft 2025 federal budget.
+On July 17, 2024, the former German coalition government approved the draft 2025 federal budget.
 The total 2025 budget amounts to EUR480.6 billion ( US$506.1 billion), a 2% cut compared to the 2024 budget, below the previously estimated budget shortfall.
 The budget of the BMZ was reduced by EUR937 million ( US$987 million) and the budget of the AA by EUR836 million ( US$880 million) for a total of EUR19.8 billion ( US$20.9 billion) in cuts.
-Additional cuts were achieved through technical solutions.
-The budget is set to be approved by Parliament in November 2024.
-Intense debates are expected, as budget allocations for topics such as defense and development cooperation are considered insufficient by many parliamentarians.
+The budget process for 2025 is on hold until a new government is in power, likely in spring/summer of 2025.
+Until then, a provisional budget will be implemented allowing to continue expenditures necessary for administration, legal obligations, and essential services.

 By issue

-The BMZ has set out four focus areas for its bilateral and multilateral development cooperation from 2023 onwards:
+Under the leadership of Svenja Schulze, the BMZ has established four focus areas for its bilateral and multilateral development cooperation from 2023 until the new government takes office:

 1. Enabling global health and physical self-determination by supporting: